Winter Driving Tips

 tow_truck-winter_driving

 woman_getting_battery_boost-winter_driving-iStock_000015948352-ImageegamIEach winter we notice vehicles traveling along the road which still have a lot of snow all over the vehicle.
 Clear it all off before driving away.
 This would include all windows and mirrors, headlights and tail lights.
-If you know there has beeen a snowfall overnight, get up earlier than normal so you have enough time to clear all the snow off from your entire vehicle.
+If you know there has been a snowfall overnight, get up earlier than normal so you have enough time to clear all the snow off from your entire vehicle.
 As you drive along those slushy roads, your headlights and tail lights get pretty grimy.
 If you stop in at the gas station, you can use the squeegee they provide to clean those lights.
 Now drivers can see you from behind and you can see better ahead of you.
 Having your headlights clean will also make it easier to see at night along dark roads.

 I’ve often heard how drivers attempt to stop in winter conditions by pumping the brakes.
 Although that technique may stop your vehicle, it takes a lot longer to do that.
 Each time you lift your foot from the brake pedal you extend your stopping distance.
 Instead, brake early and gradually increase the brake pressure until you come to a safe stop.
 In an emergency, threshold braking works well if your vehicle doesn’t have anti-lock brakes (ABS).

 These are just a few reminders to help keep you safe while driving this winter season.
-Your job is to remember these techniques year after year.
-Will you?